LongDono/airgradient-esphome/README.md

-# airgradient_esphome
+# AirGradient-ESPHome
-ESPHome definition for an AirGradient DIY device to send data to HomeAssistant and AirGradient servers while maintaining a similar functionality and look to the official AirGradient Arduino IDE sketch
+An ESPHome configuration for the AirGradient DIY Air Quality Sensor to send air quality data directly to Home Assistant.

-At this time the ChipID needed for adding to the AirGradient website is not displayed.
-May need to use Arduino sketch to get this ID then use ESPHome

 ## Configuration
 If all original sensors (PMS5003, Senseair S8, SHT3x) are connected, airgradient.yml should be fully ready